The Education Pipeline: How Art Schools Reproduce the Hierarchy

 3.1 Tuition, Debt, and the Cost of the Credential

 At programs without full fellowship coverage — which is the majority of MFA programs by number, if not by prestige — students fund their degrees through a combination of teaching assistantships (which typically cover partial tuition and provide a small stipend), merit fellowships, external grants, and student loans.
-The NCES data on arts graduate borrowing is not disaggregated by specific degree type in a way that fully isolates MFA borrowers, but surveys by the Livelihoods of Visual Artists project and the SNAAP alumni study consistently find median MFA debt loads in the range of $40,000 to $80,000, with substantial variance by program type and student financial background.
-Students at for-profit art institutions — a category that expanded aggressively in the 2000s and contracted following federal scrutiny — carried the highest debt loads, often exceeding $100,000 for a credential with limited market recognition.
+The NCES data on arts graduate borrowing is not disaggregated by specific degree type in a way that fully isolates MFA borrowers, but no national survey publishes a median MFA debt figure — a data gap that is itself an institutional choice — but program costs and arts-alumni borrowing patterns place typical MFA debt loads in the tens of thousands of dollars, with SNAAP finding 14 percent of recent arts graduates owing more than $60,000.
+Students at for-profit art institutions carried the heaviest debt for the weakest credential.
+The sector expanded aggressively in the 2000s and collapsed under federal scrutiny: the Art Institutes chain closed outright in 2023, and in 2024 the Department of Education wrote off $6.1 billion in loans for nearly 317,000 of its former students after finding the chain had pervasively misrepresented graduates’ employment and earnings.

 The return on that investment, measured in terms of income from artistic practice, is poor by conventional metrics.
-The SNAAP 2022 survey found that fewer than half of visual arts graduate alumni reported that their current work was closely related to their arts training, and that median annual income from creative work among visual arts MFA graduates — measured one to three years after graduation — was below $20,000.
+The SNAAP 2022 survey data document the pattern: large shares of arts alumni report work only loosely related to their training, and income from creative work clusters far below a living wage — a return that would end any professional degree that was judged as an investment.
 The majority of MFA graduates in the survey reported that their primary income came from employment outside the arts or from teaching — frequently as adjunct faculty, at rates that the next section examines.

 Sources: Institutional tuition schedules, 2023–2024.
 SNAAP 2022.
 Livelihoods of Visual Artists Data Report, 2019.
 “Total cost of attendance” includes tuition, fees, housing, materials, and living expenses per institution estimates.